gaurishmehra/Gaurika/README.md

 A simple chat application built with Ionic that utilizes Large Language Models (LLMs) for conversation.

+#### Note : - My laptop's screen is kinda dead.. so the project developement is on hold for a while..
+The website should work fine.. but updates won't be there for a while..and the android releases are also on hold(The latest one is super old in comparison to the website)

 ## About

 This application provides a basic chat interface powered by LLMs.
 It's designed to be easily adaptable to any LLM API that's compatible with the OpenAI SDK.
 While it can be used as a website, it's primarily intended for Android devices.